jackeselius/media-website/README.md

 - Install `libapache2-mod-wsgi-py3` (Debian/Ubuntu) and enable it: `a2enmod wsgi`.
 - Ensure the `python-home` points to your virtualenv and `python-path` to the project root.
 - Run `collectstatic` so `/static/` is populated.
+- If API requests from the SPA always 401 on production (e.g., Files page forces you back to login), double-check `WSGIPassAuthorization On` is present so the `Authorization: Token ...` header reaches Django.

 ### Option 2: Reverse proxy to an app server (gunicorn/uvicorn)